Stellar populations and star formation histories of the most extreme [OIII] emitters at $z=1.3-3.7$

 The dynamical masses of the EELGs in Sample I are presented in Table~\ref{tab:dyn_sample}; they range from $10^{8.6}\ M_{\odot}$ to $10^{10.1}\ M_{\odot}$ with a median value of $10^{9.3}\ M_{\odot}$.
 These are systematically lower than the dynamical masses of typical $z\sim2$ star-forming galaxies ($\sim10^{10}-10^{11}\ M_{\odot}$; e.g., \citealt{Erb2006,Price2016}).
 In Fig.~\ref{fig:dyn_mass}, we show the dynamical mass as functions of the [O~{ III}]~$\lambda5007$ EW and sSFR (derived from CSFH models) for our sample, and also the dynamical masses of the $22$ EELGs at $z\sim1-2$ in \citet{Maseda2014}.
-We note that the \citet{Maseda2014} sample has slightly larger dynamical masses at fixed [O~{ III}] EW or sSFR compared to our sample as a result of their brighter targets.
-For both samples we find a trend (with large scatter) that galaxies with larger [O~{ III}] EWs or sSFRs have lower dynamical masses.
+We notice that the \citet{Maseda2014} sample has slightly larger dynamical masses at fixed [O~{ III}] EW or sSFR compared to our sample as a result of their brighter targets.
+For both samples we find a moderate correlation between dynamical mass and [O~{ III}] EW (Spearman correlation coefficient $\rho=-0.45$ and $p$-value $p=1.9\times10^{-2}$) and a weak correlation between dynamical mass and sSFR ($\rho=-0.18$, $p=0.37$), that galaxies with larger [O~{ III}] EWs or sSFRs have lower dynamical masses.
 For the most extreme line emitters with [O~{ III}]~$\lambda5007$ EW $>800$~\AA\ or sSFR$_{\rm{CSFH}}>100$~Gyr$^{-1}$, the dynamical masses (median $M_{\rm{dyn}}=10^{9.1}\ M_{\odot}$) are $\sim2\times$ lower than those of galaxies with lower EWs (median $M_{\rm{dyn}}=10^{9.3}\ M_{\odot}$).
 This confirms the previous findings that the most extreme optical line emitting galaxies are low-mass systems (e.g., \citealt{Reddy2018}; \citetalias{Tang2019}; \citealt{Sanders2020}).